RachelRadford21/PowerMockupChallenge/PowerMockupChallenge/NOTES.md

 - Use Figma file as a guide
 - Build out Folder Architecture

-- Build out MainView and then seperate out reusable components
+- Build out MainView and then separate out reusable components